tauri-apps/tauri-docs/docs/distribution/macos.md

 ## Minimum system version

 The minimum version of the operating system required for a Tauri app to run in macOS is `10.13`.
 You can change that value on the [`tauri.bundle.macOS.minimumSystemVersion`] property.
+The value is set to the Info.plist key [LSMinimumSystemVersion] and the MACOSX_DEPLOYMENT_TARGET environment variable.

 :::note
 macOS High Sierra (10.13) no longer receives security updates from Apple.
 You should target macOS Catalina (10.15) if possible.